 Hydraulic Force Formula

-The following formula is used to calculate the push and pull forces of a hydraulic cylinder.
+The following formulas are used to calculate the extension (push/cap-side) and retraction (pull/rod-side) forces of a hydraulic cylinder.

 Hydraulic Force Definition